tichavskym/sur/README.md

 For our runs, clearly the most performant and the best converging models are those with 24 components.
 The model we selected for further use is located at `models/gmm_audio_24_27.npz` (24 components, 27 iterations).

-## Image training model
+## Image model

 For images, the ResNet18 model was used.
 The model was trained using the split of the training and validation dataset.
-The data was augmented using dynamic On-the-Fly augmentation with an augmentation probability of 0.8.
+The data was augmented using dynamic on the fly augmentation with an augmentation probability of 0.8.
 The validation loss and accuracy were calculated using the augmented validation data too.
 The final evaluation was made on clean examples (without any augmentation).
-The augmented techniques were used such as blurring, changing contrast or saturation, flipping, etc.
+The augmentation techniques used were blurring, changing contrast and saturation, flipping, etc.

 The final model uses the Early Stopping method for choosing the best model.
 The saved model was trained for ```15``` of ```20``` epochs in total.
 The chosen hyperparameters were set: ```batch_size=32```, ```learning_rate=0.0001```.
 With that, the Adam optimizer was used including L2 regularization with the ```weight_decay``` parameter set as ```1e-5```.